Western chimpanzee: Behavior

 A western chimpanzee using a wooden spear to hunt a Senegal bush-baby inside the branch, as his adolescent brother observes.

 Diet and hunting

 Male and female western chimpanzees differ in their prey.
 In Fongoli, Senegal, Senegal bushbabies account for 75% of females' prey and 47% of the males'.
 While males will prey more on monkeys, such as green monkeys (27%) and Guinea baboons (18%), only males were observed to hunt patas monkeys and only females were observed to hunt banded mongooses.
 Both will occasionally hunt bushbucks, preferring fawns, when given the chance.
 Adult, adolescent, and juvenile females are slightly more likely to hunt with tools than males of the same age group.
 Chimpanzees near Kédougou, Senegal have been observed to create spears by breaking straight limbs off trees, stripping them of their bark and side branches, and sharpening one end with their teeth.
 They then used the weapons to hunt galagos sleeping in hollows.

+A 2007 study of the western chimpanzee in Täi forest, Ivory Coast, revealed that local females, young males, young females and infants chimps hunt the Senegal bushbaby using fashioned spears.
+When a bushbaby roost was found, the chimps broke a branch from a nearby tree and sharpened the end using their teeth.
+They would then rapidly and repeatedly stab into the roost.
+After successly killing the bushbaby they reached into or smashed the roost, retrieved the body of the bushbaby and ate it.
+This method was observed to be successful only once in five attempts for a young female.